Chapter 2 BWV 20 O Ewigkeit, du Donnerwort

 The first cantata of the cycle for the first Sunday after Trinity.

-(It is suggested that this essay is read in conjunction with chapters 1, 3, 4 and 5 in order to give a more comprehensive picture of Bach’s approach to this cycle.)
+(It is suggested that this essay is read in conjunction with chapters 1, 3, 4 and 5 in order to give a more comprehensive picture of Bach’s wholly original approach to this cycle.)

 The position of this cantata, the first of an uninterrupted sequence of forty works each commencing with a substantial and sometimes gigantic chorale fantasia, marks it as one of special interest.
 Its placement suggests several fascinating questions.
 What does it say to the congregation?
 To God?
 What may we learn of Bach’s development as a composer of church music?
 And what does it tell us of Bach’s intentions and ambitions as a provider of ′well regulated church music′ as he embarks upon his second year at Leipzig?